 Offsetting projects can generally be categorized into two different types:

 Who provides our offsetting program?

-We are monitoring and calculating the emissions associated with our operations and our supply chain to find out our total carbon footprint.
-We then work with ClimateCare to fund projects around the globe to compensate for our carbon footprint with an equivalent amount of emissions reductions.
+We are monitoring and calculating the emissions associated with our operations and our supply chain.
+We then work with South Pole to source a quantity of carbon credits equivalent to the size of our footprint.

-We choose to work with ClimateCare because of their reputation as expert providers of climate neutral solutions for private and public-sector organizations.
-Their core mission of improving lives and tackling climate change aligns strongly with our ethos and we’re delighted to be partnering with them to deliver our carbon offset program.
+South Pole are a leading project developer and global climate solutions provider having developed and provided climate-finance to over 700 projects in emission reduction, renewable energy, energy efficiency and sustainable land-use.
+We choose to work with South Pole because of their reputation as expert providers of climate financing solutions.
+Their core missions of accelerating the transition to a climate-smart society aligns strongly with our own goals and we’re delighted to be partnering with them to deliver our carbon offset program.

 Confirmo que he leído y entiendo la Política de privacidad.